By: Nicole Dickerson / Last updated: November 19, 2023

 The Adriatic Sea and the Venetian Lagoon provide Venice and coastal zones with a plethora of seafood to enjoy.
 Anchovies, sardines, and pilchards are prominently featured in many Venetian dishes.
 While octopus, squid, mussels, clams, and prawns are also savored often.

 In Rovigo, prized clams, mussels, and oysters find their ideal breeding environment in the River Po Delta.
 In this area where the Po River meets the Adriatic Sea, innovative oyster farming methods simulate tidal flows using a suspension system powered by clean energy sources.
 The process results in high-quality, delicate pink Tarbouriech oysters.

-Unlike other Italian regional cuisines, Venetian cuisine favors rice and polenta over pasta.
+Venetian cuisine favors rice and polenta over pasta, unlike other Italian regional cuisines.
 Risotto is a main staple in the kitchens of the Veneto and is regularly served as a primo piatto.
 The Veneto sources much of its rice from Lombardy and Piedmont.
-However, the Vialone Nano Veronese IGP located in the province of Verona also produces a quality variety of rice.
+However, the Vialone Nano Veronese IGP, located in the province of Verona, also produces a quality variety of rice.